 - Allow steaks to rest 5 minutes before cutting.

 - Start Sauce while steaks are grilling and resting.

-- Cook onion in 1 T butter over medium heat 1 to 2 minutes or until tender.
-Add wine and broth to onions; bring to a boil over medium-high heat.
-Cook 12 to 13 minutes or until reduced by about 1/3.
-Reduce heat to low.
-Combine butter and flour in a small bowl until smooth.
-Whisk into wine sauce; cook and stir 1 mintue or until sauce is thickened.
+- Cook onion in one tablespoon of butter over medium heat for 1 to 2 minutes or until tender.
+Add wine and broth to onions and bring to a boil over medium-high heat.
+Cook for 10 to 12 minutes or until reduced by about 1/3.
+Next, reduce the heat to low.
+Combine room temperature butter and flour in a small bowl and mix until smooth.
+Whisk into the wine sauce.
+Cook and stir for one minute or until sauce is thickened.
 Serve warm over steaks.

 - Cornstarch or flour can be used, but is not a necessity, to thicken the sauce.
 It's good without.